leoparent/WebSI_PARENT_CHASSAGNOU/README.md

 ## Bonus

 * Responsive
   *All of our pages are responsive and can be displayed on all formats of screens.
-On mobile/tablet screens, the menu is accessible from a hamburger button at the right-top corner of the screen.*
+On mobile/tablet screens, the menu is accessible from a hamburger button at the right-top corner of the screen.
+We put a lot of effort to make it fully usable on all devices*

 * Emoji Integration
   *We didn't use WYSIWYG Integration because we found it not necessary but we add in comments textboxs emoji button allows you to search and put emojis in your comments.*

+* Personnal Collection
+  *In the "New" dropdown button, you can click on "My collection".
+It'll show you your personnal collection.
+It's easier than finding our own publications in the general collection.*